Apps & Software

 }

 Test it locally by running func host start which starts the functions gateway on your localhost.
-Now you can trigger it using Postman or browser with http://localhost:7071/api/HttpExample?name=John.
+Now you can trigger it using Postman or a browser with http://localhost:7071/api/HttpExample?name=John.

 Choosing Azure Functions triggers and bindings